KNeugent/LineOfSightBinaries/README.md

 ### Dependencies

-The only imported package is numpy.
+The only imported package is `numpy`.

-This code has been tested using python 3.7.3 and numpy 1.18.2.
+This code has been tested using `python 3.7.3` and `numpy 1.18.2`.

 ### Running the code